h1l1ch/dictionary/README.md

 ## How to use

 Use **"search"** to search the English word and find its meanings and phonetics.
+One the result page you will see results and can press **"try another word"** to search for another word.

 ## Project structure